Chaos Rings II

 Chaos Rings II (ケイオスリングス, Keiosu Ringusu II) was a role-playing video game developed by Media.Vision and published by Square Enix.
 The game released on 14 March 2012, one day ahead of schedule.
-Effective May 31, 2016, Square Enix ended distribution of this game, and it is no longer available for download except on the Amazon App Store.
+Effective May 31, 2016, Square Enix ended distribution of this game, and it is no longer available for download.
 It is the sequel to Chaos Rings, and the third game in the Chaos Rings series that consists of the prequel Chaos Rings Omega and the original game.
 A teaser trailer for the game has been released by Square Enix.
 Like the previous games in the series, the game features voice acting (but only in Japanese).
 The game was taken down from app stores on May 31, 2016.

 Gameplay

 The game's control and battle system is mostly the same as that of the previous games.
 However, Genes are now called "Sopia" and a new gauge called the Charge Gauge is present along with the Break Gauge.
 Filling the Charge Gauge by attacking or taking damage activates more powerful attacks known as "Awakenings".
 Characters can now immediately gain an Element by equipping the Sopia of other characters, instead of gaining Elements by using magical attacks or items.
 Several new abilities have been added along with those from the previous games and it is now possible to upgrade Sopia to unlock new abilities using SP earned in battle.
 It is now impossible for both characters to have the same Sopia at once, unlike in previous installments where Genes could be equipped on both characters simultaneously.
 Unlike in the last two games where the characters were divided into fixed pairs, the player character often switches after accomplishing certain objectives and the player's partner is also subject to change at certain points.
 Each partner has different abilities and attributes.
 Unlike in Omega, the game has branching story paths that are unlocked as the player progresses, similar to the original Chaos Rings.

 Characters can now manifest certain abilities outside of battle to cross obstacles and destroy barriers.
 Again, the kind of ability depends on the characters being played at the time, although it is now possible to change the members of the party from the central hub to unlock previously unreachable areas.

 As the player progresses throughout the story, they gain access to creatures known as Ophanim which can be summoned using the "Advent" pair command to assist the player.
 The power and type of move used by the Ophanim depends on how full the Charge Gauge is when Advent is used.
 Each Ophanim uses a different element for attacks.

 Like in the previous games, this central setting of the game is a large, floating space vessel known as The All-Seeing Eye.
 However, unlike the Ark Arena, it is not mobile and is instead a large satellite in orbit above the Earth.
 Additionally, almost all the dungeons are on a time-frozen Earth.